grafana/agent/docs/rfcs/0001-designing-in-the-open.md

   that prevent some or all context from being made public.

 * Be overly prescriptive: too many rules can hinder adoption of a process.
-This outlines more options than it is requirements.
+This document outlines intention, not hard policy.

 ## Proposal